iggybernotas/Face-Tracking-Camera---IT-Tech/README.md

 # Project-2---Face-Tracking-Camera---2nd-Sem---IT-Tech-
-Code for a Face Tracking Camera using a slave master relationship with Python and C code.
+Code for a Face Tracking Camera using a slave master relationship.